-As an outlook, let us summarize a few topics that we did not address.
-First of all, it is important to study how to extend both in RO and ED from simple 1:1 salt solutions to multi-ionic solutions.
-Even the addition of one extra type of anion or cation significantly changes the entire modeling framework.
+Topics that we did not address in this tutorial review are first of all that both for RO and NF we must implement the Nernst-Planck equation for ions and a charged membrane in a full module calculation, and beyond that extend the theory from simple 1:1 salt solutions to multi-ionic solutions, as we also should for electrodialysis.
+Even the addition of one extra type of anion or cation can significantly change the entire modeling framework.
 In addition, in real water sources also the protonation degree of ions must be considered, which depends on local pH.
 At high concentrations, ions also associate in ion pairs.
 These effects are relevant to study because for instance an ammonium ion is acted on by the electrical field, but the neutral ammonia species is not.
-Thus retention of these ions is strongly pH-dependent.
+Thus rejection of these ions is strongly pH-dependent.
 For very tiny pores, a related topic is the effective size of ions, that has an impact on their partitioning and their mobility within the membranes.
 Ions with a higher charge will be hydrated better, and are expected to be slower.
-State-of-the-art theory for simultaneous transport and reaction of ions (such as acid-base reactions between ions) assumes that these reactions are very fast, but it is interesting to study if that is a correct assumption.
+State-of-the-art theory for simultaneous transport and reaction of ions (such as acid-base reactions between ions) assumes that these reactions are very fast, but it is interesting to investigate whether that is a correct assumption.